sportsclimbs/sportclimbs-2/content/north-wales/north-coast/tyddyn-hywel/tyddyn-topo.md

 *H. Walmsley, C. Calow, 29/08/2017*

 **7a.
 Straight Torquin’, 30m, (7a)** &starf;&starf;&starf;
 A very good route that takes ribs, grooves and bulges immediately right of the left-hand of the two very prominent black streaks that are visible from the road.
 Start easily, for once, at a flake groove 5 m right of Persistence.
 Follow the slab/groove to a ledge on the right.
-Climb a short arete then a steepening groove to a big slanting handhold over the bulge.
+Climb a short arête then a steepening groove to a big slanting handhold over the bulge.
 Make a very hard move to stand on it.
 Layback into the niche above and exit precariously rightwards to better holds and a bigger niche.
 Start the next bulge on the left, step slightly right below the upper roof and climb it remarkably easily on undercuts and jugs.
 *C. Calow  21/07/2018*

 **7b.
 Rover's Return, 30m, (6c)** &starf;&starf;&starf;